fatalaijon/gorilla-game/README.md

 python3 monkey_game.py
 ```

+The goal is to throw a banana that hits the other gorilla.

-Use the Up/Down arrow keys to change the angle of banana toss, +/- keys to change the speed of banana toss.
+Use the Up/Down arrow keys to change the angle of banana toss; +/- keys to change the speed of banana toss.
 Press SPACE to toss a banana.
+Alternatively, you can press buttons at the bottom of screen for these actions.

 The game remembers each player's previously selected banana speed and angle.